-PHOENIX (3TV/CBS 5) - Scorpions become more active in Arizona once the temperature rises above 70 degrees.
+PHOENIX (3TV/CBS 5) - Scorpions become more active in Arizona once temperatures rise above 70 degrees.
 So you’ll see more scorpions from March through October in the Phoenix area.

-Here are 8 terrifying and amazing facts about scorpions.
+Here are eight terrifying and amazing facts about scorpions.
 Apologies in advance for any nightmares you might have.
 Ready?

 1. Scorpions are as old as dirt.